mindjolt/actions/package-manager-prepublish-github/README.md

 ---
 Parameters:
-* `sdkRepo` - The source SDK GitHub repository reference to download artifacts from.
 * `token` - The repo's access token.
 * `packageZip` - Local path the zip file of the package to publish.
 * `packageJson` - Local path to the package.json.